UTS-eResearch/pbsweb/INSTALL.md

 The application will work on Debian based distributions but you will need to work out the slightly different names for some packages.

-Likewise you can also use Apache instead of ngix but you will need to change some commands.
+Likewise you can also use Apache instead of NGINX but you will need to change some commands.

 ## 1. Checkout the pbsweb Repo